-If you have wood siding, you may see chewed areas down near the soil, especially if your exterior walls touch the soil.
+- If you have wood siding, you may see chewed areas down near the soil, especially if your exterior walls touch the soil.
 This damage will look like the wood has been nibbled on.
 You may also see some holes and eaten areas randomly appearing on the outside surface of the wall, depending on how extensive the interior damage is.

-Damaged siding will sometimes appear if there has been a woodpile stack up against the wall.
+- Damaged siding will sometimes appear if there has been a woodpile stack up against the wall.
 Subterranean termites prefer to avoid the drying effects of the sun and wind.
 It is only when they have appropriate protection that they will damage wood in a way that you will be able to see it.

-There are also many factors that will attract termites to the soil next to a home.
+- There are also many factors that will attract termites to the soil next to a home.
 Any ground cover that is made of wood or organic material, such as mulch, sticks, and dead leaves, will make the perfect environment for termites.
 It is even more ideal if those areas are damp or shaded.

-If you have a shed or outbuilding, you may be able to detect termite damage.
+- If you have a shed or outbuilding, you may be able to detect termite damage.
 These insects will create long channels inside the wood and make these strong timbers, brittle enough to splinter with your foot.

-Damaged studs can also be detected by tapping on them with your knuckles, or with a hammer.
+- Damaged studs can also be detected by tapping on them with your knuckles, or with a hammer.
 If they sound hollow, there could be tunneling inside.

-When holes appear on the bottom of door frames, it could be termite damage.
+- When holes appear on the bottom of door frames, it could be termite damage.
 Chew areas will most likely be where the door frame touches the dirt, cement, or brick.
 Take a hammer to tap the wood and listen to see if it sounds hollow.

-You aren't likely to see termite damage in walls unless you are doing renovations.
-But, if termites have been damaging a wall for a long period of time, you might notice that the wall is starting to bulge out, or that the doors and windows in the wall are no longer opening or closing smoothly.
+- You aren't likely to see termite damage in walls unless you are doing renovations.
+However, if termites have been damaging a wall for a long period of time, you might notice that the wall is starting to bulge out, or that the doors and windows in the wall are no longer opening or closing smoothly.
 As the structure weakens, the supports can bend and put pressure on doors and windows.

-If you tear into the wall, termite damage will be unmistakable.
+- If you tear into the wall, termite damage will be unmistakable.
 The channels they eat through studs will be evident, and the wood will look tattered.

-If you have termite damage in the crawl spaces under your home, they may be accompanied by numerous mud tubes.
+- If you have termite damage in the crawl spaces under your home, they may be accompanied by numerous mud tubes.
 Subterranean termites build mud tubes from the soil up into the wood of a home, to create moist tunnels that protect them.

-While termite damage is usually undetectable, an infestation may reveal itself in the form of damage that looks like it was created by water.
+- While termite damage is usually undetectable, an infestation may reveal itself in the form of damage that looks like it was created by water.
 Sometimes the surface of walls, floors, and ceilings will look swollen or bumpy.

 - When termites eat away at floors they may begin to have a dip in them or warp down, because of the weakened timbers inside.
-If ceilings have been damaged, they may sag.
-But neither of these is always the case.
+If ceilings have been damaged, they may sag, but neither of these is always the case.